 For incidents on the Liston (Providence) Campus contact:

 Tracy Karasinski, Associate Dean

 For incidents on the Newport County Campus contact:

 Michael Cunningham, Dean

 If your complaint is against one of the above individuals, contact:

 Dr. Ronald Schertz, Associate Vice President

 These staff members will hear your concern and will help direct you to the appropriate means of addressing the matter depending on the nature of the incident and the status of the accused individual.
-Faculty, staff and students have difference procedures to address inappropriate actions.
+Faculty, staff and students have different procedures to address inappropriate actions.
 Any given complaint may go through the Affirmative Action Officer, the Student Conduct System, the Academic Grievance Committee, or the Human Resources Office.